LBL-EESA/alquimia-dev/doc/guidance.rst

 It is up to the driver to decide (at run time if desired) whether this functionality is to be used.
 For example, the geochemical driver may update porosity based on changes in mineral volume changes.
-This updated porosity is returned after the call to AlquimiaReactionStepOperatorSplit.
+This updated porosity is returned after the call to ReactionStepOperatorSplit.
 The driver should use AlquimiaEngineFunctionality to be aware whether this is the case in any particular simulation and decide to discard those changes or to use them.
 For some engines, this functionality can depend on the options provided in its